COP4331Group5/book_renter/CONTRIBUTING.md

 Just open the command palette (`F1`/`Ctrl+Shift+P`) and run `Reopen in Container`.
 (You can also click the `><` button in the bottom left corner to see this option)

+If your editor doesn't support the dev container standard, you can use the [dev container CLI](https://github.com/devcontainers/cli).
-For other editors, run `docker compose up dev` to run the development container.
+Otherwise, you can run `docker compose up dev` to run the dev environment.
+Note that if you run it directly from Docker, you will have to configure Git from inside the container in order for it to work properly.

-Inside the container, run one of:
+Inside the container, run `pnpm install`.

+Optional: Run `pnpm prepare` to setup githooks for checking the linting and formatting.
+When you try to make a commit, it will first check if the code is properly linted and formatted, and if not, return an error.
+This will make using Git on the host machine not work properly without NodeJS installed natively, so you will need to use Git from inside the dev container.
+You can still use GitHub Desktop to check the status of commits.

+If you do not setup githooks, you won't get reminders to lint and format, and will need to remember to do so before committing.

+You can fix errors by calling one of:

--   `turbo prepare`
+-   `turbo fix`
--   `pnpm prepare`
+-   `pnpm fix`
--   `npm run prepare`
+-   `npm run fix`

-This will setup githooks for linting.
+To simply check, call one of:

+-   `turbo check`
+-   `pnpm check`
+-   `npm check`

 Continue to "Running NextJS".